home-assistant/home-assistant.io/source/_docs/blueprint.markdown

 <div class='note'>

-This is an advanced feature and requires knowledge of writing [automations](/docs/automation/yaml/) and [scripts](/docs/scripts/) in YAML
+This is an advanced feature and requires knowledge of writing [automations](/docs/automation/yaml/) and [scripts](/docs/scripts/) in YAML.

 </div>